 - coordinator of the commercial editing reading group

-Richard Gould uses R J Gould as a half-hearted pseudonym because he writes humorous contemporary romantic fiction and has been told by several agents that he's the wrong gender for writing in the Romance genre.
-He's a member of the Romantic Novelists Association and was taken on by the publishers Accent Press following participation on the RNA New Writers’ Scheme.
-His first novel was shortlisted for their Joan Hessayon Award in 2016.
+Richard writes contemporary commercial fiction under the pseudonym R J Gould.
+He is a member of the Romantic Novelists Association, recruited by the publisher Accent Press following his participation on the RNA New Writers Scheme.
+His first novel was shortlisted for the Joan Hessayon Award in 2016.

-Richard appreciates Cambridge Writers as the organisation provides valuable support during the potentially isolated activity of writing novels.
-He's been involved with a group sharing ideas about self-publishing and currently leads the Commercial Editing Group, within which fellow writers discuss works in progress.
+Richard greatly appreciates the Cambridge Writers role in providing support during the potentially isolated activity of writing novels.
+He leads the Commercial Editing Group, within which fellow writers discuss their work in progress.

 His writing takes a humorous look at second-chance relationships, with heroic journeys derailed by the accumulation of decades-worth of baggage.
 Novels to date are A Street Café Named Desire (2015), The Engagement Party (2016) and Jack and Jill Went Downhill (2017, re-release by Endeavour Media in July 2019).

 Jack and Jill Went Downhill (2017)

 It's Freshers Big Party Night at university and Jack and Jill share the joke that their names match those of the nursery rhyme.
 They fail to recognise that their lives are playing out the plot.